Savvii/nginx_vhost/README.md

 This was written because at the time there was no other simple way to render out a vhost file for nginx that proxies to unicorn locally over a unix socket

+Originally developed by [Blue Box](https://github.com/bbg-cookbooks/nginx_vhost), forked and updated for PHP, Wordpress and our hosting platform by [Savvii](http://savvii.nl).
+All props to Blue Box!

 ## data_bag.rb
 Lets you configure multiple vhost files from data bags.